Direct Registration System (DRS) for Stocks

-- Wants to setup automatic reinvestment of dividends or electronic deposit of dividends in a bank account, and
+- Wants to set up automatic reinvestment of dividends or electronic deposit of dividends in a bank account

-There are many unique circumstances and situations to consider when deciding whether or not Direct Stock Registration is right for you.
-You'll have to figure out your opportunity cost.
-For some of you, DRS warrants a closer examination.
+There are many unique circumstances and situations to consider when deciding whether or not DRS is right for you.
+You'll have to figure out the opportunity cost of using DRS for your circumstances, abilities, and needs.
+Regardless, DRS is a process that warrants a closer examination for most investors.